FortiGate

 Vichu_94_3-1659093067123.png

-The Radius server must be able to send the group-name attribute to the unit.
+The RADIUS server must be able to send the group-name attribute to the unit.

-Only then, the unit would be able to filter the correct user group and assign the correct SSL VPN profile to the user for access.
+Only then, the unit be able to filter the correct user group and assign the correct SSL VPN profile to the user for access.

 To perform that, go to Network -> Packet Capture, selectCreate and set the port 1812 to filter Radius packets.